Vallacar Transit: Under Leo Rey Yanson's leadership

-Vallacar Transit Inc. (VTI), the country's largest bus company, recently held its annual stockholders meeting at its principal office in Barangay Mansilingan, Bacolod.
+Vallacar Transit Inc. (VTI), the country's largest bus company, held its annual stockholders meeting at its principal office in Barangay Mansilingan, Bacolod.
 In the meeting, VTI disclosed that those reelected as members of its board of directors included Olivia V. Yanson, Leo Rey V. Yanson, Ginnette Y. Dumancas, Charles M. Dumancas, Anita G. Chua, Arvin John V. Villaruel and Daniel Nicolas Golez.

 Following the election of directors, the board held an organizational meeting where Leo Rey Yanson was reappointed as chairman of the board and president of VTI, while VTI co-founder Olivia V. Yanson was reappointed as corporate secretary and treasurer.

-With firm grip of control to the family's Bus Conglomerate, Leo Rey Yanson, as president and chief executive officer of both Vallacar Transit Inc. (VTI) and Ceres Liner Travel and Tours Inc. (CLTTI), gave the assurance in a statement on Tuesday after presiding the latter's annual stockholders meeting at their principal office in Barangay Mansilingan here on Monday.

 Under Leo Rey Yanson's leadership, the Yanson Group of Bus Companies (YGBC) is currently composed of more than 4,800 buses, 18,000 employees providing public transportation to around 700,000 people daily in the Philippines.

+In November 2025, the Supreme Court of the Philippines ruled against former Vallacar Transit Inc. (VTI) director Ricardo Yanson Jr., who had fled the country and is considered a fugitive.
+The court granted VTI’s petition in a grave coercion case, ruling that Ricardo Jr. cannot seek judicial relief while evading legal proceedings.
+VTI chairman and CEO Leo Rey Yanson welcomed the decision, stating that it reinforced the principle that no one is above the law.

+The ruling occurred amid an ongoing family dispute over the estate of YGBC co-founder Ricardo B. Yanson Sr., whose death in 2015 divided the family into two factions.
+The current VTI board of directors for 2026 includes Olivia Yanson, Leo Rey Yanson, Ginnette Yanson-Dumancas, Charles Dumancas, Anita Chua, Arvin John Villarue, and Daniel Nicolas Golez.

+VTI announced plans to accelerate its modernization program in 2026, which includes fleet renewal, customer experience improvements, digital integration, and expanded nationwide connectivity.
+Leo Rey Yanson described the initiative as part of building a “future-ready transport system” for the Philippines.

 Controversies

-In June 2020, the Bacolod City Prosecutor filed a criminal complaint with Bacolod City Regional Trial Court Branch 44 against Roy Yanson, Ma.
+In June 2020, prosecutors filed a criminal complaint with Bacolod Regional Trial Court Branch 44 against Roy Yanson, Ma.
 Lourdes Celina Y. Lopez, Ricardo Yanson Jr. and Emily Yanson — the “Yanson 4” — acting as the new VTI officers.
-The defendants were charged with qualified theft under Articles 310 and 308 of the Revised Penal Code.
-The Information alleged that respondents seized several titles and documents from VTI in 2019, when they tried to take control of the Company in 2019.
+They were charged with qualified theft for allegedly seizing several titles and documents from VTI when they tried to take control of the Company in 2019.
 The VTI management led by Leo Rey Yanson and Olivia Yanson filed the instant certiorari case.

-On July 30, 2024, the Cebu City Court of Appeals ordered the “Yanson 4”, the court a quo Judge Ana Celester Bernad, VTI and Hernan Omecillo to surrender documents in the pending litigation.
+On July 30, 2024, the Cebu City Court of Appeals ordered the “Yanson 4” to surrender documents in the pending litigation.
 The Yanson family and Yanson Group of Bus Companies’ original titles properties and specific documents were ordered placed in custodia legis to maintain the status quo and as evidence in the criminal case.